Jack Reed (Rhode Island politician): Early life, education and career

-Reed was born in Cranston, Rhode Island, the son of Mary Louise (née Monahan) and Joseph Anthony Reed.
+Reed was born in Providence, Rhode Island, the son of Mary Louise (née Monahan) and Joseph Anthony Reed.
+His father's family was Anglo-American but had become Catholic, and his mother's family was Irish-American.
 Reed graduated from La Salle Academy and the United States Military Academy at West Point, where he received a Bachelor of Science degree in 1971.
 After graduating, he spent several years in active duty military service.
 Reed earned the Ranger Tab and was a paratrooper.
-He served as a paratrooper in the 2nd Battalion, 504th Parachute Infantry Regiment, 82nd Airborne Division where he was a Platoon Leader, Company Commander and Battalion Staff Officer.
+He served as a paratrooper in the 2nd Battalion, 504th Parachute Infantry Regiment, 82nd Airborne Division where he was a platoon leader, company commander and battalion staff officer.

 Reed attended the John F. Kennedy School of Government at Harvard University, where he received a Master of Public Policy.
 He returned to West Point in 1978 as an associate professor in the Department of Social Sciences.
 He left active duty in 1979 after earning the rank of captain.
 He served in the United States Army Reserve until 1991, and retired as a major.
 After leaving active duty, Reed enrolled in Harvard Law School, where he became a member of the Board of Student Advisers.
 In 1982, he graduated with his Juris Doctor and worked as an associate at the Washington, D.C. office of law firm of Sutherland Asbill & Brennan.
 Afterward, he returned to Rhode Island and worked for the Providence law firm Edwards and Angell until 1990.

 Reed was elected as a state senator in 1984 and served three terms.

-Reed married professional Senate staffer Julia Hart in a Roman Catholic ceremony in the Catholic chapel on the United States Military Academy campus on April 16, 2005.
+Reed is a Roman Catholic.
+He married professional Senate staffer Julia Hart in a Roman Catholic ceremony in the Catholic chapel on the United States Military Academy campus on April 16, 2005.
 On January 5, 2007, their daughter, Emily, was born.